The blue container ship HMM Algeciras on the Elbe in Hamburg seen from the water with a tugboat in the foreground and harbour cranes in the background

 Kreetsand: A new habitat for the Elbe is being created

-The influence of the tides on the Elbe is enormous—and is growing over the years.
-To mitigate the effects of the tides, which cause silting in the harbor and the shipping channel, we are creating a new floodplain in eastern Hamburg: Kreetsand.
+The influence of the tides on the Elbe is enormous – and is increasing over the years.
+To mitigate the effects of the tides, which lead to silting up of the harbour and the shipping channel, we are creating a new floodplain in the east of Hamburg: Kreetsand.

 Read more